 To date, Lawcadia has been seed-funded by myself.

-I have also appointed to Lawcadia’s board, Chairman, John Paul, and Director, Andy Hill.
+I have also been appointed to Lawcadia’s board, Chairman, John Paul, and Director, Andy Hill.
 I have had a long association with both John and Andy, who bring excellent leadership and strategic capabilities to the management and future direction of this business.
 John is a management consultant, and Andy was the CEO and co-founder of a global supply chain analytics company.

 What makes Lawcadia a good resource for lawyers?